 How to get customers to agree to a case study

-Write compelling stories?
+How do you write compelling stories?
 And repurpose them for maximum ROI?

-Hibbard spells out a step-by-step plan for turning satisfied customers into your most powerful asset, based on 10 years of experience writing case studies.
+Hibbard spells out a step-by-step plan for turning satisfied customers into your most powerful asset, based on 10 years of writing case studies.

 “From startups to global enterprises, every company struggles with getting customers to go on record,” says Hibbard.

 In fact, this is the biggest roadblock that stops B2B software firms from gathering more customer stories.

 Here are seven ideas from Hibbard for how to motivate customers to participate in doing a story with you.

 Getting to yes #1: Create a “pitch packet”

 This is a set of materials you can e-mail to customers with all the information they need to make a decision.

 This includes samples of formatted customer stories, a one-page description of your process from start to end, your proposed interview questions, and your release form.